thestormforge/self-guided-workshop/Java/module04/README.md

 **Trial section:**

 Notice in this trial section that a different image was used to serve as the trial job pod.
-This time a custom-built *StormForm Performance Testing* image was used to manage authentication and test case calling from the *StormForge Performance Testing* cloud service.
+This time a custom-built *StormForge Performance Testing* image was used to manage authentication and test case calling from the *StormForge Performance Testing* cloud service.

     trialTemplate:
         metadata: